wongjiahau/software-design-assignment/Explanation.md

 - **View** - Display data, get user input and validating user input.
 It knows nothing about the flow of the app.

-- **Controllers** - Handle business logic, control the flow of the app
+- **Controllers** - Handle business logic, control the flow of the app.
+It will tell Model to retrieve data, and tell View to display the data.

+### NOTE
+In this project:
+- DAO is the Model
+- Boundary is the View
+- Control is the Controller

 ## Why is the DAO interface necessary?